hisigns/NCMD/README.md

 Velocity Distribution - This approach currently uses the Maxwell Boltzmann Distribution.

 Temperature Control - We use Langevin Thermostat in this example, which is an equilibrium approach at constant NVT.
-The Langevin approach holds temperature constant by applying a drag force to mitigate large temperature spikes.
+The Langevin approach holds temperature constant by applying a drag force and a random force to mitigate large temperature spikes.

 ## For Users